|It's not a foreign language. It's an acronym I use for:

-Your current state is a function of all the things you do, your inherited qualities and the luck you get.
+Your current state is a function of all the things you do, your inherited qualities, and the luck you get.

 Some of you will think, "I can't change.
 I've tried before and failed."
-I'm sure you heard of "If at first you don't succeed, try, try again."
+I'm sure you heard of "If at first, you don't succeed, try, try again."

 Habits are like gravity.
 You jump up and gravity pulls you down.
-Even rockets go up and crash back to earth due to its pull.
+Even rockets go up and crash back to earth due to their pull.
 You have to reach what's called escape velocity to escape the Earth's gravity.

 Habits are the same.
 You'll get pulled back until you reach the point of the escape velocity of the habit.
 But if you come too close to the earth with a spaceship, gravity can suck you into orbit.
 Habits are the same, they're never really gone.

-You don't have to change everything, just one thing at a time and evaluate if it helped.
+You don't have to change everything, just one thing at a time, and evaluate if it helped.
 And then change another and another until you're doing something different and you're getting what you want.

 Make some lists: